tronprotocol/pm/TRON Core Devs Meetings/Meeting 70.md

 - **Murphy**

     Got it.
-Any other questions on this issue can continue under the issue.
+Any other questions on this can continue under the issue.
 Next, Sunny will cover two topics, starting with the HTTP servlet refactor.

 <span id="topic4"></span>
 **Deduplicate HTTP Servlet Stacks with Cursor Filters and a Declarative Endpoint Registry**